OpenCamp-cc/curriculum/README.md

 The curriculum is in active development in preparation for [Cohort 0][cohort-0] in January 2024.

+## Questions or feedback

+You can welcome to open a GitHub issue to ask questions or share your feedback.

+Alternatively, please join us on our [Discord server][dc-invite] to ask questions.

 ## License

 This work is licensed under a